Master of Healthcare Administration

 International applicants are encouraged to apply far in advance.

 - Applicants with a GPA of 3.2 or higher in their final 60 undergraduate hours are not required to take GRE/GMAT for regular admission.

 - The GRE/GMT is optional for applicants with GPAs between 3.0 and 3.19 in their final 60 undergraduate hours.
 If the GRE/GMAT score is above the program requirement, applicants may gain regular admission; otherwise, they may be admitted provisionally.

 - Applicants with GPAs between 2.5 and 2.99 in their final 60 undergraduate hours must take the GRE/GMAT and may be admitted provisionally if their score is above the program requirement.

 - Apply for admission to the TWU Graduate School.

-- Take the GRE General Test or GMAT and submit your scores to TWU (optional depending on GPA).
+- Take the GRE General Test and submit your GRE scores to TWU (if required based on GPA noted below).

-- Mandatory Orientation - The Health Care Administration Program holds orientation for new students in the fall and spring semesters.
-It is a requirement that all new students must attend one of these sessions.
-Information is given at these sessions that will enhance the student’s learning experience.
+The Healthcare Administration Program holds orientation for new students in the fall and spring semesters.
+It is a requirement that all new students attend one of these sessions.
+Information will be provided after your acceptance to the program.